 Call to Action

 I’ve heard kids call it sunscream!
-By the time you get the suits on, apply the sunscreen, and get to the water… it is sunSCREAM!
+Certainly, by the time you get the suits on, apply the sunscreen, and get to the water… it is sunSCREAM!
 If not the kids, then the parents.
 In all seriousness, it is hard to know which is worse the chemicals or the sun, so the key is moderate and smart exposure.

 As you can see, like most parenting decisions, we need to make informed choices that best serve our family using the information and results that studies produce about sunscreen, so I encourage you to research further on your own if you still have questions.
 I have provided some links below, so you can research further if you feel the need.

 Unfortunately, this same agency did not enforce that cigarettes have labels to caution against cancer until almost 7000 research studies showed evidence of cancerous results!
 That’s not 7000 people.
-That’s multiple digit people in 7000 studies!
+That’s multiple-digit people in 7000 studies!

 Want More On Kids Health?

 - Kids’ Pooping Problems: 5 Ways To Ensure Your Child Is Regular